csesoc/projects-constitution/constitution.md

 # 7 DISSOLUTION

-    7.1 Dissolution of the Computer Science and Engineering Society of UNSW will occur after the following conditions have been met:
+    7.1 Dissolution of the CSESoc Projects will occur after the following conditions have been met:
         7.1.1 An Extraordinary General Meeting is petitioned in writing as set out in 4.11; 7.1.2 Procedures for notification as set out in 4.1.3 are followed, and the reasons for the proposed dissolution are included with the notification to Arc;